Rapper Slim 400 shot, killed in Inglewood - NewsBreak

 Lt.
 Scott T. Collins of the Inglewood Police Department says officers were on patrol on the city’s east side when they heard the gunfire.
 They responded to the area and discovered Cohran down on the ground suffering from a gunshot wound.

 Emergency medical aid was provided to Cohran, who was subsequently transported to a local hospital for emergency traumatic care.
-A short time later, the rapper was pronounced deceased by attending emergency medical personnel, police said.Jussie Smollett found guilty on 5 of 6 counts of disorderly conduct
+A short time later, the rapper was pronounced deceased by attending emergency medical personnel, police said.Jussie Smollett guilty: What’s next for the former ‘Empire’ star?

 This incident is currently under investigation by homicide detectives, who are actively gathering evidence and seeking witnesses to the incident.